richardvenneman/appsignal-docs/source/application/index.html.md

 ## Adding applications

-To add a new Application to AppSignal, please follow the [setup wizard](/getting-started/new-application.html) by pressing the "Add app" button for the organization you wish to add an application to on the [Application index].
+To add a new Application to AppSignal, please follow the [add a new application setup wizard](/application/new-application.html).

-AppSignal will detect and register new applications when it receives data from the Application and not before it.
-Using the [Ruby](/ruby/installation.html) and [Elixir](/elixir/installation.html) installers this should be done automatically.
-When installing AppSignal manually, please use the demo command line tool ([Ruby](/ruby/command-line/demo.html) / [Elixir](/elixir/command-line/demo.html)) or start your application and perform some requests/jobs.

 ## Environments